 So, sometimes bad things do happen to good people.
 Sometimes folks bring it on themselves, sometimes it’s perpetrated upon them by bad actors, and sometimes, sometimes… stuff just happens.
 Perhaps it’s the machinations of the Evil One… I don’t know.
 We can’t understand it, and it’s not a lot of use getting ourselves wrapped around the axle about something we have little or no control over, by my way of thinking.
 The takeaway, Jesus tells us, is that it’s not punishment from God.
 But Jesus also warns us that we have a limited amount of time to identify and remove those things that separate us from God and God’s purpose for our lives… or else we might just lose something we can never get back.
 “Repent now, or you will surely perish.”
 Talk about tough love….
 And it’s not just “things done” that get us in trouble… things like lust, gluttony, greed, sloth, wrath, envy and pride… you know, the seven deadly sins.
 Sometimes it’s “things left undone…” those ways in which we fail to practice love in our lives.
 Sin is sin.

-Giving in to God’s purpose for our lives is hard, but it constitutes repentance and amendment of life in the truest sense of the word.
+Giving in to God’s purpose for our lives is hard, but it constitutes repentance and amendment of life in the truest sense.
 And never forget this: God loves us more than we could ever ask or deserve, and we’ll never be left to face our trials alone.
 So, repent.
 Now.
-Stay the course.
+Change your direction.
 Cast off those things that are separating you from God and give in to what he has in store for you.
 Fight for it.
 Even now, God’s in your corner… cheering you on.